WeTransfer/wt-api-docs/source/index.html.md

 # Introduction

-Welcome to WeTransfer's open APIs!
-You can use our API to create transfer links and share some files and love all over the world.
+Welcome to WeTransfer's public API!
+You can use our API to create transfer links and share files and love all over the world.

-We have language bindings in Ruby and JavaScript for now.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-<aside class="warning"><strong>Note:</strong> This API is under active development, so functionality or endpoints may change between now and the official release.
-It is current as of 2018/04/05.
+<aside class="warning"><strong>Note:</strong> This API is under active development and is currently in "beta" mode, so functionality or endpoints may change between now and the official release.
+Expect the unexpected.
+Feel free to contact us at <a href="mailto:developers@wetransfer.com">developers@wetransfer.com</a> if you have questions, comments, or want to tell us about something you made.
+We have SDKs in Ruby and JavaScript for now.
+These docs are current as of 2018/04/05.
 Changelog to come.</aside>